storyfeet/dugi_bialan/content/works/little_red.md

 # Something else was needed.

-vo-ezan da zezi go "vin da vemi?"
+vo-ezan da is-won go "vin da vemi?"

 # The wolf spoke to her "where are you going?"